edera-dev/sprout/docs/setup/signed/debian.md

 You will need a filesystem EFI driver if `/boot` is not FAT32 or ExFAT.
 If `/boot` is FAT32 or ExFAT, you can skip this step.

-Most Ubuntu systems use an ext4 filesystem for `/boot`.
+Most Debian systems use an ext4 filesystem for `/boot`.
 You can download an EFI filesystem driver from [EfiFs releases](https://github.com/pbatard/EfiFs/releases).
 For ext4, download the `ext2` file for your platform.
-It will work for ext4 filesystems too.
+It should work for ext4 filesystems too.

 If you have an EFI driver, copy the driver to `/boot/efi/EFI/sprout/DRIVER_NAME.unsigned.efi` for signing.